Wierzbno, Lower Silesian Voivodeship

-The village has an approximate population of 1,450.

 History

 The name of the village is of Polish origin and comes from the word wierzba, which means "willow".
 The village was once a possession of the Saint Vincent Monastery in Wrocław.
 In 1840, it had a population of 796, and in 1885 it had a population of 863, mostly employed in flax, rapeseed and fruit cultivation.

 Transport

 The Voivodeship road 346 runs through Wierzbno, and the A4 motorway runs nearby, south-west of the village.